Evgenk2020/wort_agar_solution/readme.md

 # Wort nutrition medium dilution
-Utility for determining the concentration of a nutrient medium solution Run the utility with specified keys
+Lab utility for determining the concentration of a wort agar medium solution Run it with specified keys

 ```